Liu Xiang (hurdler): Retirement

 On April 7, 2015, Liu announced his retirement in a statement posted to his Sina Weibo.
 He had not competed since the 2012 Olympic race.
 In his post, he wrote that he was retiring after two years of frustrating and ultimately futile rehabilitation: "Of course my heart is still willing, but my foot has again and again said no to me."

 In 2016, Liu was chosen as one of the teams in Shenzhen TV's reality program The Amazing Race China 3.
 Liu was initially paired up with his cousin Ji Longxiang on the first two legs, but Ji was later replaced with his best friend Xu Qifeng for the remainder of the race.
 They finished in 3rd place overall.

 Personal life

 Liu is known for his low-profile appearance, but he has become one of the most popular athletes in China.

 Liu Xiang was on Time magazine Asian edition's cover of the 2008 Summer Olympic Games titled "Liu Xiang & 99 More Athletes to Watch."

-Liu donated approximately 2,500,000 yuan (364,000 USD) to 2008 Sichuan earthquake relief efforts.
+Liu donated approximately 2,500,000 yuan (US$364,000) to 2008 Sichuan earthquake relief efforts.

 Liu married Ge Tian, a post-90s generation actress on September 7, 2014, after officially dating the actress for two years prior to their marriage.